Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: USER STUDY

-\item \textbf{Provotype Walkthrough and Feedback:} Participants were first presented with the TikTok provotype feed, where they could browse posts and access the Content Preference settings as usual to familiarize the context.
+\textbf{Provotype Walkthrough and Feedback:} Participants were first presented with the provotype feed, where they could browse stimulated posts and access the Content Preference settings to familiarize the context.
 Newly designed features were then introduced for free exploration.
-Think-aloud protocols \cite{van1994think} were encouraged to verbalize their observations and impressions, while researchers observed, took notes, and provided clarifications as needed.
-Participants were also invited to comment on the usefulness and clarity, and provide suggestions for each feature.
-After the walkthrough, participants were first asked to select their favorite feature with reasons.
+Think-aloud protocols \cite{van1994think} were used to elicit real-time reflections on the goal, usefulness, clarity, and concerns of each feature (e.g., \textit{“How might this feature impact your content exposure?”}).
+Researchers observed, took notes, and provided clarifications when needed.
+After this open critique phase, they were asked to prioritize a feature they would keep if only one remained and explain why.
+This served as a strengths-oriented elicitation strategy to identify which design directions were considered most essential or development-worthy.
+To mitigate positivity bias, we paired this with open-ended questions about confusion, frustrations, and suggestions for improvement.
 A brief survey mirroring the baseline questions was then administered to assess perceived transparency and control in our provotype.
-Drawing on these responses and any observed shifts, a semi-structured interview was conducted to probe their reasoning behind the ratings.
-The interview was then broadened to explore how the provotype, compared to existing ones, influenced their understanding of RS, trust, and comfort with data practices.
+Drawing on these responses and any shifts from the baseline, a semi-structured interview probed participants’ reasoning behind their ratings (e.g., \textit{“Your control score changed/didn't change, why is that?”}).
+The interview then broadened to examine how the provotype influenced their understanding of personalization and exposure dynamics (e.g., \textit{“Compared to real-world systems you use, did it change how you think about recommendations?
+In what way?”)}.
+Additional prompts explored trust and comfort with data practices relative to existing RS (e.g., \textit{“How about trust?
+What does the system give to you?”}).

-\item \textbf{Co-Design for Adoption and Awareness:} Recognizing the potential stress from diverse settings, the final part invited participants to collaboratively brainstorm strategies for effectively implementing and promoting these features.
-Discussions centered on increasing adoption, designing approachable interfaces, and avoiding overload.
-Broader reflections further explored how to foster awareness of power dynamics and user agency in AI systems to encourage active engagement over passive acceptance. \end{itemize}
+\textbf{Co-Design for Adoption and Awareness:} Recognizing the potential cognitive load from diverse settings, the final part invited participants to collaboratively brainstorm strategies for effectively implementing and promoting these features.
+Discussions centered on increasing adoption, designing approachable interfaces, and avoiding overload (e.g., \textit{“What design would make you more likely to review and understand these features?”}).
+Broader reflections further explored how to foster awareness of power dynamics and user agency in AI systems to encourage active engagement over passive acceptance (e.g., \textit{“How could we make users more aware of their power in shaping the AI?
+What would make that feel clear and motivating?”}).